Metro-2: "Underground City" in Ramenki

 In southwest Moscow, near the Ramenki District, there is a vacant lot to the southwest of the main building of Moscow State University.
 A complex of buildings of the research base of Association "Science" (NEBO "Nauka"), built to a depth of between 180 m and 200 m, is the largest underground bunker in Moscow.
 According to the same source, it is connected with other secret underground facilities, and appears to be able to house up to 15,000 people.
 A complex of surface buildings was built by architect Eugene Rozanov in 1975 by order of Glavspetsstroy.

 One of the first times the facility was mentioned was in Time in 1992.
 Its article refers to a source named a "KGB officer", who claims he took part in the construction of a large underground facility in Ramenki.
 It was claimed construction began in the mid-1960s and was complete by mid-1970.
 The facility was named by the journalist as the "Underground City", which was supposedly intended to give refuge to 15,000 people for 30 years in the event of a nuclear attack on Moscow.

-Most likely this is the sites 54, 54a of the order 10-A due to the location, time of construction (1956-1962), depth (189m at the connection to the deep single track tunnel) matching.
+Most likely this is the sites 54, 54a of the order 10-A due to the location, time of construction (1956–1962), depth (189m at the connection to the deep single track tunnel) matching.
 The inflated numbers for the shelter capacity may be influenced by the original deep single track tunnel's civil defence mission, which was to provide additional capacity to the metro.
 However, despite the high capacity, this was only a temporary, short term shelter, much like the other civil defence infrastructure.

 In the media, the "Underground City" is often referred to as "Ramenki-43", the address of one of the supposed entrances to the facility.
 Ostensibly, the address is home to Militarized Rescue Squad 21 and the 1st Paramilitary Rescue Squad.

-The video game Metro 2033 features the underground city and secret metro.
+The novel Metro 2033 and its video game adaptation feature the underground city and secret metro.